dortania/Anti-Hackintosh-Buyers-Guide/README.md

 # An introduction

-So what is the Anti-Hackintosh Buyers Guide and why should you care about this post?
+So what is the Anti-Hackintosh Buyers Guide and why should you read this guide?
 Well, this is a guide of what not to buy when building a Hackintosh and will be kept up-to-date as new hardware comes out.
 While this guide won't give exact recommendations, it'll try and point you in the right direction.